Taric Build Guide by L3gislacerator

 CHEESE: In the event that your jungler is neither invading nor needs you to leash for them, you can use some of your free time to set up a cheese: a strategy meant to catch your opponents off guard.
 Defend your jungle like normal until about 1:20, then make your way to the enemy's bot lane jungle entrance.
 (By then, the ADC and support should have left to leash, so they'll never see it coming).
 Wait in the bush until around 1:50 and have Dazzle ready for if any of them come near.
 One more step, it's a trap, then they're dead.
 Depending on how much damage your ADC can follow up with, you will likely get them very low, blow one of their summoner spells, or even get a kill.
 Afterwards, head to your side of the lane.
 It's time for the real game to begin.

 Farming is the most reliable source of income in the game.
 As a support, your lane partner should be the one last-hitting the majority of the minions so they can afford their expensive items.
-You, on the other hand, aren't as reliant on money, so you'll be fine as long as you use your gold income items ( ) efficiently to share just a few of those minions.
+You, on the other hand, aren't as reliant on money, so you'll be fine as long as you use Relic Shield's passive efficiently to share just a few of those minions.

-Relic Shield generates a charge every 40 seconds (30s for its upgrade, Targon's Brace), so use it about once per wave to get constant benefits out of it.
-Save a charge once in a while to ensure that you can execute the cannon minion which rolls by every third wave and has a high gold value.
-Also, try not to sit on max charges for too long — that's some free gold and health put to waste.
+Relic Shield and its upgrades generates a charge every 45 seconds, so you can use it twice per three waves.
+Always save a charge for every third wave so you can execute the cannon minion which comes with it.
+Try not to sit on max charges for too long — that's some free gold put to waste.

-Don't endanger your life over getting a minion, no matter how tempting it may be.
-To help with this, execute melee minions over caster minions when possible.
-Since you don't have to walk up very far to reach them, you'll be in less danger of getting attacked by your enemies.
+Execute melee minions over caster minions when possible.
+Not only do they offer more gold than the latter, but since you don't have to walk up very far to reach them, you'll be in less danger of getting attacked by your enemies.

-If the enemy pushes you under your tower in the early game, you can help your ADC farm by manipulating minion health.
-Melee minions take two tower shots and one autoattack to kill: leave the full-health ones alone, and hit the damaged ones enough until they're at either half health or one hit away.
-Caster minions take one tower shot and two autoattacks to kill: if they're at full health, hit them once then leave them alone, and hit any damaged ones until they're one hit away.
+If the enemy pushes you under your tower in the early game, you can help your ADC farm by getting the minions just under kill range so your ADC can clean up.
+Melee minions take two tower shots and one autoattack to kill; if they're at an uneven amount of health, get them to either 50% (it can be killed after taking one tower shot) or 10% (it can be killed right away).
+Leave the full-health melee minions alone.
+Caster minions take one tower shot and two autoattacks to kill; if they're at full health, hit them just once then let them take a tower shot.
+Otherwise attack them until they're one hit away.
 If you're not used to doing this, it's best to let your ADC handle it themselves to avoid any mix-ups.
 Regardless, once your ADC buys a damage item, they won't need the help anymore.

 Lane management is an important skill to have.
 While it's fine to do nothing but last hit and keep the lane even, there are situations where it's more advantageous to speed up or slow down your push.